pramotesupnoi/PDO-Simple-Class/README.md

 )
 ```

-You can set fetch style by passing it as a third parameter (Default is PDO::FETCH_ASSOC)
+You can set pdo fetch style by passing it as a third parameter (Default is PDO::FETCH_ASSOC)
 ```
 $sql = "SELECT Name, BirthDate, Phone, Email FROM member WHERE MemberID = :id";
 $param = array(':id' => 1);